rfjakob/HelmholtzM-Tiny/Documentation/README.txt

 The local variable "log" holds the log of a rotation cycle.
 It's elements are documented below.
 Every element should have the same number of lines.

+t is the time since start of experiment x,y,z are axes

 log.
-    field_set               Value the magnetic field should have, Tesla, [x y z] field_act               Value it actually has (measured), Tesla current_set             Value the current output should have, Ampere current_act             Value it actually has (measured), Ampere Note that the sign (polarity) cannot be measured
+    field_exp               Value the magnetic field should have, s, Tesla, [t x y z] field_mea               Value it actually has (measured), s, Tesla current_set             Value the current output should have, s, Ampere current_act             Value it actually has (measured), s, Ampere Note that the sign (polarity) cannot be measured
-                            - the polarity switch relays are assumed to be in the correct position. runtime                 Time since the start of the cycle, seconds
+                            - the polarity switch relays are assumed to be in the correct position. field_set_antiparallel  ? earth_field             Measured field at start of experiment? swtime                  Time taken to set the field to the computed value (seconds) date                    Date (after setting the field values.
+Time before is to_seconds(date) - swtime [y m d h m s] date_start              Time at experiment start